Caitlyn Murray's story isn't uncommon in Dr. Mark Goldsmith's office.

-Some doctors will provide a topical local anesthetic, such as lidocaine, but it doesn't absorb very well into the skin, said Goldsmith, who was in radiation oncology before he pursued aesthetic medicine.
+Some doctors will provide a topical anesthetic, such as lidocaine, but it doesn't absorb very well into the skin, said Goldsmith, who was in radiation oncology before he pursued aesthetic medicine.

 "The new wives want it off," Luken said.
 "They come in with (the husbands) and say, 'Get it off.' "

-Employers do too.
+Employers do, too.

-The Columbus Division of Police, for example, says all "Sworn personnel shall have no visible tattoos, expect for grandfathered tattoos.
-Sworn personnel shall not have tattoos (visible or not visible) that depict obscene or gang related images or extremist or otherwise offensive images which may bring the division into disrepute.
+The Columbus Division of Police, for example, says all "Sworn personnel shall have no visible tattoos, except for grandfathered tattoos.
+Sworn personnel shall not have tattoos (visible or not visible) that depict obscene or gang-related images or extremist or otherwise offensive images which may bring the division into disrepute.
 Visible tattoos, except grandfathered tattoos, shall be covered.
 The means for covering tattoos may be determined by the Division, and the cost of the covering shall be paid by the employee," according to information supplied by the division.

 "Division personnel shall have no visible tattoos on the head, neck or hands.
 Division personnel may have tattoos so long as the tattoos do not depict obscene gang-related, sexual, nude, extremist, racist or otherwise offensive images.
 Division personnel shall not have any new tattoos that will be visible on any exposed body part.
 Exposed tattoos may be ordered to be covered by a commander or above," the information said.